 Astrophysicist Neil deGrasse Tyson is a tremendous Hot Ones guest.
 As you’d expect, there’s plenty of space talk, set to funny quips about the various sauces.
 Tyson is as convivial as they come, chatting about fine wine and dropping some glorious science en route.
 Never would you expect the guy to say something like, “I took two bites, bitch!”

 Comedian Pete Davidson admits right from the get-go that he’s not cut out for spicy food.
-The wings deliver one blow after another, in between riffs about Keanu Reeves, paparazzi, weed, and baseball.
+The wings deliver one blow after another, between riffs about Keanu Reeves, paparazzi, weed, and baseball.
 By the end, Davidson is clearly struggling, in knee-slapping fashion.

 Comedian Wanda Sykes has a brilliant strategy for getting through the wings, cooling herself with a small fan.
 You learn a lot about the guest’s background, including her former stint as a government employee.
-The wings tend to sneak up on Sykes and the way she deals is so relatable (you can practically taste it as she soldiers through) and so watchable.
+The wings tend to sneak up on Sykes, and the way she deals is so relatable (you can practically taste it as she soldiers through) and so watchable.

 Over four years after its initial airing, the interview with Gordon Ramsay remains a gem of Hot Ones.
 The feisty celebrity chef talks about his children wanting him to go on the series, and Evans was thrilled to add him to the lineup of guests.
 Ramsay’s signature swearing and ability to retort on a whim are intact here, and the video remains the most viewed interview in the series’ history.

 - Ranked: The 11 best Tom Hanks movies ever

 - The 10 best Timothee Chalamet movies ever, ranked